 - Are you acting out of fear, guilt, a sense of duty when giving or receiving rather than freedom and choice?
 What would you do differently if you acted out of choice instead?

-- And are you open to receiving or do you have such distrust that you are suspicious of or judge negatively people’s generosity?
+- And are you open to receiving or are you suspicious of or judge negatively people's generosity towards you?

 We experience inner peace when our thoughts, words and actions are in alignment.
 Where do you need to clean up your act and start acting your truth?